aws-samples/shopfloor-connectivity/docs/sfc-health-endpoints.md

 # Service Health Endpoints

+- Health Probe Configuration for SFC Processes

-In order to check the state of an SFC process (sfc-main service and protocol adapters, target adapters and metric writer, running as a service on the local or a remote server) each of these can be configured to have a health probe endpoint.
-This endpoint can be polled by the platform used to control the service instances (e.g., Docker Compose, Kubernetes).
-Servers will respond with a configurable response (default is "OK") if the service is in non-faulty state, which is determined by the logic of that service implementation.
+  Each component of an SFC process (sfc-main service, protocol adapters, target adapters, and metric writers) can be configured with a health probe endpoint.
+This endpoint can be polled by the platform used to control service instances (e.g., Docker Compose, Kubernetes).
+Servers will respond with a configurable response (default is "OK") if the service is in a non-faulty state, as determined by the service implementation's logic.

+  Key points:

-The health probe endpoints of the adapter, target and metric services, become active after they have been initialized by the initialization call made by the sfc-main process, as the request for that call contains the required information to start the health probe.
+- Health probe endpoints for adapter, target, and metric services become active after initialization by the sfc-main process.

-Optionally the health probe can be configured use a different network adapter/network as used by the data streams between the core process and the service.
+- The health probe can optionally use a different network adapter/network than the data streams between the core process and the service.

-After receiving the initialization data, the health probe will listen for HTTP GET and HEAD requests on the configured port on the default or explicit configured network interface (`http://address:port/`) .
-Optionally a path can be configured to be appended to the endpoint address (`http://address:port/path`)
+- After initialization, the health probe listens for HTTP GET and HEAD requests on the configured port and network interface (`http://address:port/`).
+An optional path can be appended (`http://address:port/path`).

-Optionally a period can be configured after which repeated health probe requests did not return a positive result the process will be stopped.
-This option can be used if the environment which is controlling the instances does not try to stop the unhealthy service instances itself before a new instance is started.
+- A configurable period can be set after which, if repeated health probe requests fail, the process will be stopped.

-In order to protect the service from extensive load and unwanted the request the handler for this service:
+  Protection measures:

-- A configurable rate limiter is used to limit the number of calls per second (default is 10 request/second)
+- A configurable rate limiter limits the number of calls per second (default: 10 requests/second).
-- The status of the service is cached by the probe handler and retained for a configurable period before being re-evaluated (default is 1000 milliseconds)
+- The service status is cached and retained for a configurable period before re-evaluation (default: 1000 milliseconds).
-- A list of IP filters can be configured to restrict the IP addresses from which requests can be made
+- IP filters can be configured to restrict the IP addresses from which requests can be made.
-- The handler is restricted to only use a single thread for handling probe requests
+- The handler is restricted to using a single thread for handling probe requests.

+These measures protect the service from excessive load and unwanted requests.

 Health probe endpoints for SFC service are configured by adding a HealthProbe configuration sections at the following
 locations: